ScottMit/JS2Arduino/README.md

 ## License

-MIT License - feel free to use in your projects.
+GNU GENERAL PUBLIC LICENSE Version 3 - feel free to use in your projects.

 ## Author